-- An outstanding academic pedigree and research potential, such as through the publication of journal articles and other publications; and
+- An outstanding academic pedigree and research potential, noting this may be achieved through work experience leading to publications; and

 In addition, candidates will usually hold or be completing a Masters degree in their area of proposed study or related discipline.